attaradev/MikeAttara-javaproject/README.md

 ### Authentication and Authorization
 - Implemented authentication using Spring Security.
-- Secured the API endpoints to allow only authenticated users to perform certain actions.
+- Secured the API endpoints to allow only authenticated users to perform actions except the login route.
-- Implemented authorization to restrict access to specific resources based on user roles or permissions.
+- Implemented authorization to restrict access to specific resources based on user role.

 ![Auth Screenshot](./screenshots/screenshot1.png)
 ![Query Screenshot](./screenshots/screenshort2.png)